cleitonsouza01/trade/docs/api/daytrades.md

 'daytrades' key, inexed by the Daytrade asset's symbol.

 ## daytrade_condition(operation_a, operation_b):
-Checks if the operations are day trades.
+Checks if two operations are day trades.

 ## find_purchase_and_sale(operation_a, operation_b):
 Find which operation is a purchase and which is a sale.

 ## License